NajlaBioinfo/pathogen_memo_app/Readme.md

 	A Flask REST-API displaying some characteristics of serveral Pathogens/Potential Pathogens (demo).

-* Some features used /tested
+* Some Tech/ Features used /tested

 - Responsive table : Displaying data from database.
 - REST-SWAGGER(OpenApi:3.0.0) : Rest-API module for somes entries.